-I had lined up at the start of Darkside Running's 'Sunrise Ultramarathon' the previous afternoon with no expectations other than to maybe make it to the halfway mark and see some seals.
-I hadn't trained since September due to persistent injuries, was exhausted from a long term of teaching and, to cap it off, had rolled my ankle on a dark trail run and then ruptured a capillary in my throat, thanks to a vomiting bug, the week before.
-As I knocked back some more antibiotics on the bus to Hunstanton, to say things weren't looking peachy was an understatement - yet here I was.
-Indeed, fate had other plans for me that day, and I led the ladies' race from the off.
-At the moment that the elbow tap came, however, my ankles and calves were not feeling happy at my decision to drag them over 84 miles of scree beaches and deep mud, and I was plodding along, munching on some peanut butter cookies, enjoying the sunshine and hoping that I could just walk home a win without doing permanent damage.
+I had lined up at the start of Darkside Running's 'Sun- of adventure and endurance sports, there is little to rise Ultramarathon' the previous afternoon with no challenge that perception.
+Yes, things are changexpectations other than to maybe make it to the ing, but, until women don't feel like they need an halfway mark and see some seals.
+I hadn't trained excuse to take on these challenges, the narrative of since September due to persistent injuries, was ex- 'just not good enough' will prevail. hausted from a long term of teaching and, to cap it off, had rolled my ankle on a dark trail run and then Ironically, if you look at the stats, whilst women don't ruptured a capillary in my throat, thanks to a vomit- necessarily outperform men in endurance sports, uling bug, the week before.
+As I knocked back some tra-endurance events are much more closely conmore antibiotics on the bus to Hunstanton, to say tested.
+The longer the distance, the less of a gap things weren't looking peachy was an understate- between men and women.
+Yes, women may not ment - yet here I was.
+Indeed, fate had other plans be as physically strong as men and their aerobic cafor me that day, and I led the ladies' race from the pacity may be lower, but try rolling around in pain off.
+At the moment that the elbow tap came, how- every month clutching a hot water bottle, try bleedever, my ankles and calves were not feeling happy ing on public transport wearing light trousers, try givat my decision to drag them over 84 miles of scree ing birth, try crying uncontrollably in the supermarket beaches and deep mud, and I was plodding along, and not caring, try being told you're too much, too munching on some peanut butter cookies, enjoying little, too fat, too thin, again and again and again... the sunshine and hoping that I could just walk home a win without doing permanent damage.